MicrosoftLearning/dp-420-cosmos-db-dev/instructions/02-configure-throughput-consistency-python.md

 1. Wait for the change to apply before continuing.

-    > [!NOTE]
-    > Strong consistency requires a read from more than one replica to guarantee the latest write.
+    > &#128221; Strong consistency requires a read from more than one replica to guarantee the latest write.
 That extra work shows up directly in the request charge you measure next.

 ## Measure the request charge at each consistency level